Atrium (heart): Left atrial appendage

+cactus (30%), windsock (19%), and cauliflower(3%).
+Cauliflower is the morphology most often associated with embolism.
+The LAA appears to "function as a decompression chamber during left ventricular systole and during other periods when left atrial pressure is high".
+It also modulates intravascular volume by secreting natriuretic peptides, namely atrial natriuretic peptide (ANP), and brain natriuretic peptide (BNP) into the coronary sinus, where they enter into the blood circulation.

 The left atrial appendage can be seen on a standard posteroanterior X-ray, where the lower level of the left hilum becomes concave.
+It can also be seen clearly using transesophageal echocardiography.
 The left atrial appendage can serve as an approach for mitral valve surgery.

 The body of the left atrial appendage is anterior to the left atrium and parallel to the left pulmonary veins.
 The left pulmonary artery passes posterosuperiorly and is separated from the atrial appendage by the transverse sinus.
-With certain conditions, the left atrial appendage may be associated with risks of stroke from blood clot formation, because of which surgeons may choose to close it during open-heart surgery.
+In atrial fibrillation, the left atrial appendage fibrillates rather than contracts resulting in blood stasis that predisposes to the formation of blood clots.
+Because of consequent stroke risk, surgeons may choose to close it during open-heart surgery, using a left atrial appendage occlusion procedure.

 Conduction system

-The sinoatrial (SA) node is located in the posterior aspect of the right atrium, next to the superior vena cava.
+The sinoatrial node (SA node) is located in the posterior aspect of the right atrium, next to the superior vena cava.
 This is a group of pacemaker cells which spontaneously depolarize to create an action potential.
 The cardiac action potential then spreads across both atria causing them to contract, forcing the blood they hold into their corresponding ventricles.

-The atrioventricular node (AV node) is another node in the cardiac electrical conduction system.
+The atrioventricular node (AV node) is another node in the cardiac conduction system.
 This is located between the atria and the ventricles.